-The user must always ensure that the pump is bleeded.
+The user must always ensure that the pump is filled with the fluid to be pumped.
 The pumps must always be operated with a "positive head" on suction port.
 The allowable minimum and maximum inlet pressure for the suction port can be found in the pump data sheet.